Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the

 \section{Computational conditions}

 As a proof-of-principle demonstration of sc-HSB-QSCI, we performed numerical simulations on a classical computer.
-The target systems included a dimer of square tetrahydrogen (4H) clusters and hydrogen-bonded systems (FH dimer and FH--H$_2$O).
-The H--H bond length in the 4H cluster was set to 1.0583 \AA\ (= 2.0 Bohr), and the 8H cluster was constructed by placing two 4H clusters in a cuboid arrangement with an inter-monomer distance of 100 \AA.
-Note that this system has previously been used to investigate size consistency in VQE with a unitary coupled cluster singles and doubles (UCCSD) ansatz~\cite{Sugisaki-2024a}, and in QPE~\cite{Sugisaki-2024b}.
-The localized molecular orbitals of the 8H cluster were manually generated by taking appropriate linear combinations of RHF/STO-3G~\cite{STO-3G} canonical orbitals.
+The target systems included a dimer and a trimer of square tetrahydrogen (4H) clusters, hydrogen-bonded systems (FH dimer and FH--H$_2$O).
+The H--H bond length in the 4H cluster was set to 2.0 Bohr ($\approx$ 1.0583 \AA), and the dimer (8H cluster) and trimer (12H cluster) were constructed by placing two and three 4H clusters in a cuboid arrangement with an inter-monomer distance of 100 \AA.
+Note that 4H/8H clusters have previously been used to investigate size consistency in VQE with a unitary coupled cluster singles and doubles (UCCSD) ansatz~\cite{Sugisaki-2024a}, and in QPE~\cite{Sugisaki-2024b}.
+The localized molecular orbitals of the 8H and 12H clusters were manually generated by taking appropriate linear combinations of RHF/STO-3G~\cite{STO-3G} canonical orbitals.
 For sc-HSB-QSCI, all molecular orbitals were included in the Hamiltonian simulation, and the interaction energies were compared with those from full-configuration interaction (full-CI) calculations.